 The Maturing Process

 For normal Budweiser beer, this would be the stage where it would be bottled, labeled, and sold.
-To create Budweiser Copper Lager, the brew is now transferred into authentic and well-used Jim Beam Bourbon aging casks.
+To create Budweiser Copper Lager, Budweiser brewmasters transfer the brew into authentic and well-used Jim Beam Bourbon aging casks.

 These wonderful oak barrels have, over decades, slowly absorbed lovely flavors and aromas from the quality whisky that it had been housing.
 Once the Budweiser is stored in these bourbon barrels, it is gently infused with these very same flavors and aromas of premium six-year-old Jim Beam whisky and well-aged oak.